waviaei/theme-unit-test/README.md

 I have found that, basically, they are the posts dated after October 2018.
 So you can do `wp export --start_date=2018-10-01` to exprt the posts that are different.
 In numbers there are 13 posts in total: 10 blck posts, 1 keyboard navigation post, and one scheduled post for 2030. `en-theme-unit-test-post-oct-2018_2019-07-30.000.xml` file is this export as of 2019-07-30.

+`block-posts-partly-translated.2019-10-31.xml` is a partially translated file of above.
+There are 13 in there, including non-blocks.
+Seven are translated.
+Fore more to go.
+Also two that has not to do with this, nees update.

 # theme-unit-test
 Theme Unit Test